-As part of our DFI Transparency Initiative we will be holding a webinar on 11th August presenting the findings from our fifth work stream on the transparency of the Financial Intermediary investments of development finance institutions (DFIs).
+As part of our DFI Transparency Initiative we held a webinar presenting the findings from our fifth work stream on the transparency of the Financial Intermediary investments of development finance institutions (DFIs).

 There is inadequate disclosure of both aggregate and project level financial information across development finance institutions (DFIs), according to new research from our DFI Transparency Initiative.
 The research examined the transparency of 17 bilateral and multilateral DFIs and found that transparency gaps make it difficult to assess DFIs contribution to market building.

 Catch up on our webinar sharing the findings from our fourth work stream on Value of Investment: Mobilisation & Structure of Deal.
 For this work stream, we have been assessing the transparency of the way that development finance institutions (DFIs) structure the financial aspects of their direct investments.

 Join us on 11th February to discuss the transparency of development finance institutions (DFIs), with a focus on our findings from work stream 3 on environment, social and governance (ESG) and accountability to